Phymath0Masics/MiP-CRIM/README.md

 ## References

-[1] "Optimization of the Sherrington-Kirkpatrick Hamiltonian." *arXiv:1812.10897v2*.
+[1] Montanari, Andrea.
+"Optimization of the Sherrington–Kirkpatrick hamiltonian."
+SIAM Journal on Computing 54.4 (2025): FOCS19-1.